 The online Master of Arts in Mass Communication with a specialization in Audience Analytics includes 37 credit hours: 16 Audience Analytics core credits, 6 mass communication core credits, 12 elective credits plus three final credits in the capstone course.
-Program curriculum is guided by an Advisory Council of top industry experts, with courses taught by industry professionals and University of Florida faculty.
+The program curriculum is guided by an Advisory Council of top industry experts, with courses taught by industry professionals and University of Florida faculty.

-Students take two to three courses at a time, preparing for an exciting career in consumer and audience analytics; media, marketing, audience research; or consulting among the many in-demand areas that tap this skill set.
+Students take two or three courses at a time while preparing for an exciting career in consumer and audience analytics; media, marketing, audience research; or consulting among the many in-demand areas that tap this skill set.

 Unique Learning Experience